 Well, you may get an address automatically from the company you bought your SIM from, so please use that.

 With BIGLOBE, you get an address with the domain @△△△.biglobe.ne.jp.
-It's not a free email, so you can sign up with that!
+It's not a free email, so you can register with this!
 You've done it!

 How do you feel about having two phones?